 Do Gen Z users actually prefer chatbots over humans?

-For simple tasks, often yes.
+For simple tasks like changing a flight or checking an order status, often yes.
 For complex or emotional issues, they still want human help.
 The preference is situational, not absolute.

 Why don’t older generations like chatbots as much?

 Many older users had bad experiences with early chatbots that were frustrating and unhelpful.
-The technology has improved dramatically, but the reputation hasn’t caught up yet.
+The technology has improved dramatically since those early days, but the reputation hasn’t caught up yet.

 Are personalized AI chatbots safe to use?

 Generally yes, but be thoughtful about what you share.
-Avoid sensitive information like passwords or financial details.
+Avoid sensitive information like passwords, Social Security numbers, or financial details.
 Check privacy settings and understand what data is being stored.

 Try It Yourself